dfrojas/dfrojas.github.io/_posts/software/2025-04-08-creating-kafka-topics-with-aiokafka-python.md

 ---
 layout: post
-title:  "Creating Kafka Topics Asynchronously with aiokafka in Python: A Practical Guide"
+title:  "Creating Kafka Topics Asynchronously with aiokafka in Python"
 date:   2025-04-07 13:42:26 -0500
 category: software
-image: /assets/img/kafka-async-python.jpg?v=2
 image_twitter: /assets/img/kafka-async-python-twitter.png?new=true
-description: "Discover how to create Kafka topics using pure async Python with aiokafka.
-Learn the correct way to initialize the admin client and avoid common pitfalls with async Kafka operations."
 published: true
 ---
-# Introduction

 In this article, I'll share a pure asynchronous approach to creating Kafka topics using [aiokafka](https://github.com/aio-libs/aiokafka){:target="_blank"}.
 This solution is particularly valuable for applications that already use aiokafka for other operations and want to maintain a consistent asynchronous programming model without introducing additional dependencies.
 While not groundbreaking, this clean approach might save future-me (and perhaps you) some time searching for solutions.